Ndemco/pastthehappypath/_posts/2026-03-09-you-cant-process-bad-engineers.md

+---
+layout: post
-# You Can’t Process Your Way Out of Bad Engineering
+title: "You Can't Process Your Way Out of Bad Engineering"
+---

 Many engineering organizations have a very predictable response to failure.